mohammad-fardin/Ecommerce-Website/README.md

 ## About

-Experience Uomo Ecommerce — a perfect blend of modern design and effortless usability.
+Experience Shoppy Ecommerce — a perfect blend of modern design and effortless usability.
 Built with ReactJS, React Router DOM, Material UI, Redux Toolkit, and SwiperJS, the platform delivers a fast, responsive journey across every device.
 Enjoy smooth shopping with convenient cart handling, rich product details, and instant order notifications.